Wednesday, January 27, 2021

 Although the word 'synchronicity' has now become a fashionable word to describe significant coincidence, very few know the word was coined by the Swiss psychologist C.G.
 Jung (1875-1961) to define his psychological theory on meaningful coincidence.

 However, long before C.G.
-Jung, the seventeenth century hermetic philosopher and physician Thomas Browne (1605-82) also held an interest in coincidence, introducing the word to English readers in his medical essay A Letter to a Friend.
-Browne was fascinated enough the phenomenon of coincidence enough to make it the very framework of his esoteric discourse The Garden of Cyrus (1658).
-Throughout its highly compressed and dense imagery, Browne's ringmasters in rapid procession a multiplicity of coincidental evidence of the number five and the Quincunx pattern, firstly in art, then in nature, notably botany, to spiritual symbolism and finally to the 'Quincunx of Heaven'.
+Jung, the seventeenth century hermetic philosopher and physician Thomas Browne (1605-82) also held an interest in coincidence, introducing the very word to English readers in his medical essay A Letter to a Friend.
+Browne was fascinated enough with the phenomenon of coincidence to make it the framework of his esoteric discourse The Garden of Cyrus (1658).
+Throughout the essay's highly compressed and dense imagery, there's a rapid procession of coincidental evidence of the number five and Quincunx pattern, first in art, next in nature, notably botany, and finally in spiritual symbolism ending with the 'Quincunx of Heaven'.

-New insights into the phenomenon of coincidence can be gained through juxtaposition of the ideas of C.G.
+New insights into the phenomenon of coincidence can be acquired through juxtaposing the ideas of C.G.
 Jung with those of Dr. Thomas Browne.
-The subject of coincidence is one of a number of interests the two physicians shared.
+The subject of coincidence is in fact one of a number of interests shared by the two physicians.
 Both men maintained a medical practice throughout their lives, both engaged in deep analysis of themselves and their dreams, both studied comparative religion and read alchemical literature closely, sharing an interest in the pioneering Swiss physician, Paracelsus (1493 –1541) along with his foremost advocate, Gerard Dorn (c.1530-84).
 And finally, both were interested in unusual psychic phenomena such as coincidence or synchronicity, as Jung termed it.

-One of the most accessible books on C.G.Jung is his autobiography Memories, Dreams, Reflections (1961) in which Jung narrates of his relationship to his one-time mentor, Sigmund Freud, his psychology and 'discovery' of the archetypes, his world-wide travels, visiting and hearing the dreams of various indigenous peoples along with his highly original interpretation of alchemy, as well as the many extraordinary coincidences which he experienced in his life-time.
+One of the most accessible books on C.G.Jung is his autobiography Memories, Dreams, Reflections (1961) in which Jung narrates of his relationship to his one-time mentor, Sigmund Freud, the development of his psychology and 'discovery' of the archetypes, as well as his world-wide travels, visiting and hearing the dreams of various indigenous peoples.
+Jung also narrates on the many extraordinary coincidences which he experienced in his life-time in his autobiography.

-C.G.Jung's Memories, Dreams, Reflections is prefaced by a verse composed by the English poet Coleridge.
-Selected by Jung's secretary Aniela Jaffe to describe the Swiss psychologist, Coleridge's notebook verse is in fact about someone he greatly admired, none other than Thomas Browne !
-A remarkable coincidence first detected in 1996 when beginning what is now a quarter century of Brownean studies.
+C.G.Jung's Memories, Dreams, Reflections is prefaced by a verse by the English poet Coleridge.
+Selected by Jung's secretary Aniela Jaffe to describe the Swiss psychologist, Coleridge's notebook verse is in fact about an English literary figure he greatly admired, none other than Thomas Browne.
 Coleridge's verse reads -

 He looked at this own Soul